pdxvampire/cyd/README.md

 <br>$${\color{green}WORKS \space as \space of \space commit \space 968c5e646512c533c3665fcf6c1a62293220fff5}$$

 ## $${\color{yellow}cyd21}$$
-Trying TFT_eSPI + TJpgDec + touch + sd card.
+Trying TFT\_eSPI \+ TJpgDec \+ touch \+ sd card.
 Requires JPG images in root of sd card to work (not included in repo because any 100x100 images will do).
 Was working, this is where I discovered something else I did had changed the libraries and it no longer works but its code didn't change as far as I can recall.
 I have a great video of this working with Fallout images but right now can't get it to work again.
 Will try and rebuild as a new sketch later after finishing this README and repo cleanup.
 <br>$${\color{red}Does \space not \space work.}$$

 ## $${\color{yellow}cyd22}$$
-TFT\_eSPI + lvgl + touch + TJpgDec as individual buttons (create\_image\_button\_from\_sd).
+TFT\_eSPI \+ lvgl \+ touch \+ TJpgDec as individual buttons (create\_image\_button\_from\_sd).
 Was working, this is where I discovered something else I did had changed the libraries and it no longer works but its code didn't change as far as I can recall.
 Touch is working, display lights up, but that's it.
 <br>$${\color{red}Does \space not \space work.}$$

 ## $${\color{yellow}cyd23}$$
-Playing with LVGL_CYD.
+Playing with LVGL\_CYD.
 Abandoned after discovering yet other library changes killed what I had working at one point earlier.
 THE LVGL BUTTON IS THERE AND RESPONDS BUT THERE IS ONLY A BLANK DISPLAY.
 Based on that I'm marking it as not working.
 <br>$${\color{red}Does \space not \space work.}$$

 ## $${\color{yellow}cyd24}$$
-Trying to manually create what LGVL_CYD does.
+Trying to manually create what LGVL\_CYD does.
 Same not working as cyd23.
 Does write what it has to Serial Monitor.
 Abandoned at leat for now.
 <br>$${\color{red}Does \space not \space work.}$$

 ## $${\color{yellow}cyd25}$$
 Trying to recreate the nuka cola that worked (cyd21) and figure out what I did to the libraries.
-<br>$${\color{blue}IN PROGRESS}$$
+<br>$${\color{blue}IN \space PROGRESS}$$